odankhrara/Kayak/ai-recommendation/README.md

 CORS_ORIGINS=http://localhost:3000,http://localhost:8000
 ```

-**Note:** MySQL is the default database for AI services.
-Ensure MySQL is running and the database exists.
-Set `USE_MYSQL=false` to use SQLite as a fallback for development.
+**Note:** MySQL is the only database option for AI services.
+Ensure MySQL is running and the databases exist.
+The service uses:
+- `kayak` database for flight_deals, hotel_deals, bundles, watches
+- `kayak_csv_index` database for indexed CSV data (flights, hotels, airports, routes)

 ### Running the Service